Bavarian language: Language or dialect

-Bavarian is commonly considered to be a dialect of German, but some sources classify it as a separate language: the International Organization for Standardization has assigned a unique ISO 639-3 language code (bar), and the UNESCO lists Bavarian in the Atlas of the World's Languages in Danger since 2009; however, the classification of Bavarian as an individual language has been criticized by some scholars of Bavarian.
+Bavarian is generally considered to be a dialect of German, but many sources classify it as a separate language: the International Organization for Standardization has assigned a unique ISO 639-3 language code (bar), the Glottolog has given separate language code (bava1246) and the UNESCO lists Bavarian in the Atlas of the World's Languages in Danger since 2009; however, the classification of Bavarian as an individual language has been criticized by some scholars of Bavarian.

 Reasons why Bavarian can be viewed as a dialect of German include the perception of its speakers, the lack of standardization, the traditional use of Standard German as a roofing language, the relative closeness to German which does not justify Bavarian to be viewed as an abstand language, or the fact that no country applied for Bavarian to be entered into the European Charter for Regional or Minority Languages.

-The difference between Bavarian and Standard German is larger than the difference between Danish and some varieties of Norwegian or between Czech and Slovak.
+In spite of all the above reasons, the differences between Bavarian and Standard German are still in greater number than the differences between officially recognized languages such as Czech and Slovak, Danish and some varieties of Norwegian, or Croatian and Serbian.